-Chris King is a field engineer bringing extensive design, configuration, and data analysis to RRS.
+Chris King is a senior engineer with RRS bringing extensive experience in design, configuration, and data analysis.
 His experience has crossed several industries including aerospace and automotive, but all have required an attention to detail and data specification to develop and design critical components for projects.
 Chris’ data analysis and database management contribution has reinforced the real-world, scientific approach of RRS.

 Recent Team Projects